 Keep a record of cash-outs.

 I always keep a Word document of all my cash-outs with survey panels.
-I try to keep it simple and just list the survey company, what I cashed out for, and the date of the cash-out.
+I try to keep it simple and list the survey company, what I cashed out for, and the cash-out date.

 I keep my screenshots of the cash-out in a separate folder, too.